ITU-BDSA2025-GROUP21/Chirp/docs/report.md

 SOFTWARE.

 ## LLMs, ChatGPT, CoPilot, and others
 During the development of Chirp, we made limited and deliberate use of Large Language Models (LLMs) as a supportive learning and reference tool.
-LLMs were primarily used to help us understand various .NET libraries, third-party frameworks, and other unfamiliar technical aspects encountered throughout the project.
-This usage was restricted to conceptual explanations, clarification of documentation, and general guidance, and did not involve the direct generation of application logic or implementation-specific code.
-LLMs were not used to produce raw application code, nor was any LLM-generated code directly incorporated into the final solution.
+LLMs were primarily used to help us understand various .NET libraries, third-party frameworks, and other unfamiliar technical aspects, providing conceptual explanations, clarification of documentation, and general guidance.
+They were not used to generate raw application code, and no LLM-generated code was incorporated into the final solution.

-Additionally, Copilot was used to assist in generating initial drafts of code documentation.
-These drafts were then reviewed, refined, and adjusted by the project group to ensure correctness, clarity, and alignment with the actual implementation.
-Overall, LLMs functioned as a supplementary aid rather than a development tool, and all design decisions, implementation work, and final outputs remain the result of our own work.ase, and deployment
+Copilot was also used as an initial aid for the documentation process, offering preliminary suggestions and structure.
+These suggestions were carefully reviewed and fully rewritten or adapted by the project group to ensure accuracy, clarity, and alignment with the implementation.
+Overall, LLMs served as a supplementary resource rather than a development tool, with all design decisions, implementation work, and final outputs produced entirely by the project team.

-## Team work

-## How to make _Chirp!_ work locally

-## How to run test suite locally

-# Ethics

-## License

-## LLMs, ChatGPT, CoPilot, and others